-The important parts of preflight planning involve checking flight information publications, aviation weather reports and determining airplane performance, including the computation of weight and balance and fuel requirements.
+The most important parts of preflight planning involve checking flight information publications, aviation weather reports and determining airplane performance, including the computation of weight and balance and fuel requirements.

 Select your destination airport (airport planning) and obtain aeronautical information from either one below:

-Plot the legs/course on the map/sectional:
+Plot the legs/course on the map/sectional or navigation app:

 From the latest VFR / Sectional charts obtain information relating to:

 Review any takeoff and landing distance performance from the aircraft flight manual.
 In case of aircraft powered by two or more engines: re-check the engine inoperative procedures and one engine inoperative performance data.